top of page

 4. Real-Time Monitoring and Anomaly Detection

-• Contractors attempting to access unauthorized zones.
+• Attempts to access unauthorized zones.

 • Repeated failed authentication attempts.